View our posts

 At Harris Academy Chobham, we aim to provide our children with the chance to develop key skills needed to participate and contribute successfully to an increasingly technological world: creativity, the practical expertise needed to perform everyday tasks, the understanding and skills in order to design and make high-quality prototypes and products for a wide range of users, the ability to critique, evaluate and test their ideas and the work of others, the understanding of the principles of nutrition and the ability to cook safely.

-Implementation – How do we teach Design Technology?
+Implementation – how do we teach Design Technology?

 The teaching of design and technology at Harris Academy Chobham begins with and builds on the Early Learning Goals for Technology and Exploring and using Media within the EYFS.
 We provide a range of experiences that encourage exploration, observation, problem solving, critical thinking and discussion within the five key areas of design and technology.
 These activities, indoors and outdoors, attract pupils’ interest and curiosity.